aelizj/aelizj/README.md

 ### What I'm up to:

-🐦 I'm currently working on an app that allows birdwatchers to access forecasts about bird migration.
+🐦 I'm currently working on an app that generates bird migration forecasts and makes them accessible to birdwatchers.

 🌱 Another recent project I worked on was Flora, a community for plant lovers built using React and Node.JS.